Policy Setting for Guidelines

 - increased community and industry awareness of the potential risks associated with the translocation of live organisms.

-Victoria met these requirements in the publication and implementation of Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (Department of Environment and Primary Industries 2003).
-It was specified in that document that it would be reviewed in year four following publication.
-This document is the result of that review and replaces the previous document.
+Victoria met these requirements in the publication and implementation of Guidelines for Assessing Translocations of Live Aquatic Organisms in Victoria (Department of Primary Industries/ Department of Sustainability and Environment 2003).
+This document was reviewed in 2008 and now again in 2018.